-If you missed the post on the race itself, you can check it out here.
-The expo lined the streets of the starting corral area, so I explored a little before and after the race.
+The expo lined the streets of the corral area, so I explored a little before and after the race.

 In the end, I was fine.
 I don’t know why it took me forever to find a rental.
 First I was asking around about which booth had rentals.
-Of course it turned out four of them did, so I kept getting sent in different directions, and every time I found a booth, they were all out of bikes!
-(I don’t know why that was so surprising to me since I was in the last group to start (of five distance options, with the earliest group starting at 6am).)
+Four of them did, so I kept getting sent in different directions.
+Every time I found a booth, they were all out of bikes!
+I don’t know why that was so surprising to me since I was in the last group to start (of five distance options, with the earliest group starting at 6am).

 I finally found the elusive fourth booth that surprisingly many people didn’t know about.
-All the people at that company were really nice.
 Shout out to FunSeekers!

 While I’m doing shout outs, quick shout out to Pacific Premier Bank for my sweet new piggy bank, also to lovely Mariellen and Burt from Massage Rx.
-They had a massage booth and were raising money for MS. (Mariellen has MS and went out and rocked the bike ride!
-(Then she gave massages for the rest of the day, so hats off to her!)
+They had a massage booth and were raising money for MS. (Mariellen has MS, and still went out and rocked the bike ride!
+(Then she gave massages for the rest of the day.
+So, hats off to her!)

-Burt gave me the absolute best massage of my life after the race.
+Burt gave me the best massage after the race.
 I might have to do this ride next year for the massage alone!

-(Although, I can’t ride it this year even if I wanted to be crazy enough to do that because I already have a half marathon going on during their ride, but all of your reading should sign up!)
+(Although, I couldn’t ride it this year even if I wanted to be crazy enough to do that, ’cause I already have a half marathon going on during their ride, but you should sign up!)

-Not only did AIDS LifeCycle have the best, most fun, noticeable booth, they had fun events (some even included free food!) throughout the weekend – a barbecue, a film screening, a recovery ride, and more.
-I mean that’s a lot of planning and love they put into this weekend, right?
+Not only did AIDS LifeCycle have the best, most fun & noticeable booth, but they also had fun events (some even included free food!) throughout the weekend – a barbecue, a film screening, a recovery ride, and more.
+I mean that’s a lot of planning and love they put into this weekend!

-I cannot wait to tell you about the barbecue and my incredible hosts for the weekend and all kinds of good stuff tomorrow!
+I can’t wait to tell you about the barbecue and my incredible hosts for the weekend tomorrow!